19hours/sg-statutes/Acts/Women’s Charter.md

 [30/96]

-### Court may refer parties for mediation or to attend counselling
+### Court may refer parties for mediation, etc.

 50\.—(1) A court before which any proceedings under this Act (other than proceedings under section 104) are being heard may give consideration to the possibility of a harmonious resolution of the matter and for this purpose may, with the consent of the parties, refer the parties for mediation by such person as the parties may agree or, failing such agreement, as the court may appoint.

 [30/96]

-(2) A court before which any proceedings under this Act (other than proceedings under section 65 or 66) are being heard may, if it considers that it is in the interests of the parties or their children to do so, at any stage in the proceedings direct or advise either or both of the parties or their children to attend counselling provided by such person as the Minister may approve or as the court may direct.
+(2) A court before which any proceedings under this Act are being heard may, if the court considers that doing so is in the interests of the parties and their children, at any stage in those proceedings direct or advise any of the parties or their children —

-[30/96]
+(a) to attend mediation conducted by such person as every party or child attending the mediation may agree or, failing such agreement, as the court may appoint;

+(b) to attend counselling provided by such person as the court may direct; or

+(c) to participate in such family support programme or activity as the court may direct.

+[Act 7 of 2016 wef 01/07/2016]

 (3) Failure to comply with any direction or advice referred to in subsection (2) does not constitute a contempt of court.